gto76/python-cheatsheet/README.md

 Array
 -----
-**List that can only contain numbers that fit into the chosen C type.
+**List that can only hold numbers that fit into the passed C type.
 Available types and their min&shy;imum sizes in bytes are listed above.
-Type sizes and byte order are always determined by the system, how&shy;ever bytes of each element can be reversed (by calling byteswap() method).**
+Type sizes and byte order are always determined by the system, how&shy;ever bytes of each element can be reversed (by calling the byteswap() method).**

 ```python
 from array import array